rennacarver/Combinatorics-Visualizer/README.md

  - Switching between design tasks and thinking tasks is a great way to maintain momentum

 ## Fixes Needed
- - Uppercase toggle is out of sync
  - Color assignments should persist between input changes
+ - Color assign bug needs fix
  - Font size needs to adjust to parent container size
  - Color selector needs to be rewritten
  - Color selector doesn't maintain separation of concerns